How to use acute treatments for migraine attacks

-My migraines come on quickly, or I wake up with them.
+My migraine attacks come on quickly, or I wake up with them.
 What should I do?

 Consider asking your doctor for a medication that does not need to be absorbed by the stomach, such as a nasal spray, suppository, or injection (See this post).
 Such options may be effective.

 Can I combine several acute treatments?

-The different categories of acute medications can be taken together to treat different parts of the attack.
+The different categories of acute medications may be taken together to treat different parts of the attack.
 For example, you may need something for pain and nausea.
 Different migraine medications act through various mechanisms, and combining them may increase your chances of success.
+Different attacks may require different combinations.
 (See this post)

 What about a rebound headache?
 How many days per month can I safely treat?

-If you have more than two days a week of headaches, be very careful!
-The risk of drug-induced (rebound or medication overuse) headache starts at ten days per month.
+If you have more than two days a week with headaches, be very careful!
+The risk of drug-induced (rebound or medication overuse) headaches starts at ten days per month, and gets higher with higher frequency.
 (See this post).
-If you have headaches more often than this, you may need a preventive medication to help reduce the frequency of your migraines.
+If you have headaches more often than this, you may need a preventive medication to help reduce the frequency of your migraine attacks.
+As a note, gepants taken acutely do not induce rebound, they could even add a preventive effect

 Can I use opioid (narcotic) medications for migraine?

-Opioids or narcotics are usually avoided in migraine headaches because they are more likely to result in a temporary response where the migraine attack returns in a few hours or the next day.
-The brain becomes more sensitized to pain after using opioids ,and there is greater risk for rebound headaches.
+Opioids or narcotics are usually avoided for migraine treatment because they are more likely to result in a temporary response where the migraine attack returns in a few hours or the next day.
+The brain becomes more sensitized to pain after using opioids, and there is a greater risk for rebound headaches.
 The pattern of migraine often becomes more frequent and more severe in people who use opioids (See this post).

 There are many options for you!
 Learn more about the Treat Early concept and the Combination Principle and find the best ways to gain back your life.

 Worthington I, Pringsheim T, Gawel MJ, Gladstone J, Cooper P, Dilli E, et al. Canadian Headache Society Guideline: acute drug therapy for migraine headache.
 Can J Neurol Sci.
 2013;40(5 Suppl 3):S1-s80.